janderie/Lab-Page/content/authors/admin/_index.md

   - Researchers
 ---

-J. Marty Anderies is a professor of sustainability at Arizona State University
+J. Marty Anderies is a professor of sustainability at Arizona State University.